sunpech/sunpech.github.io/_posts/2017-12-20-star-wars-the-last-jedi.md

 The scene where Luke was milking the local creature and drinking it fresh was just odd.
 I'm just not sure what they're trying to say other than that Luke really has to live off the land there.

 The [DJ](http://starwars.wikia.com/wiki/DJ) character seemed rather annoying and incomplete.
 The stuttering and oddity didn't work for me.
 However I did like how he pointed out that the filthy rich made their money from selling weapons and ships to both the First Order and Resistance.
-Getting political here!
+This is an interesting bit that was added.
+Now the arms industry has been introduced.
+I'm not sure if they are going to expand on something so complex going forward or not.
+But at least we know it exists.

 I initially found [BB-8](http://starwars.wikia.com/wiki/BB-8)'s take over of the First Order's mech unit to be funny, but then it felt a bit much for a droid to do.
 I was hoping it would be DJ to redeem himself in some way, like Lando.
 But when in doubt, BB-8 is used to be the hero's way out.